 An extra £300 million will be added to the government’s £1.57 billion Culture Recovery Fund for the arts and culture sector.
 Museums and cultural bodies in England will also receive £90 million to keep going until they can reopen.
 There will also be £18.8 million for community cultural projects

 Coronavirus Statutory Sick Pay Rebate Scheme

-Employers may be eligible to reclaim employees’ coronavirus-related Statutory Sick Pay (SSP) due to coronavirus.
+Small and medium-sized employers may be able to reclaim up to two weeks of eligible Statutory Sick Pay (SSP) costs, per employee, from the Government.
 Find out if you are eligible here.

-If you are not a retail, hospitality or leisure business and you are having trouble paying your rates, please get in touch with Merton Council on 020 8545 3919 or email at email@example.com.
+If you are not a retail, hospitality or leisure business and you are concerned about paying your rates, please get in touch with Merton Council on 020 8545 3919 or email at email@example.com.

 Business Evictions Ban

 The government has announced that business owners affected by the pandemic will be protected from eviction until the end of March 2021.
 This final extension will give landlords and tenants three months to come to an agreement on unpaid rent.
 In addition, the London Business Hub is offering a Property Advice Service and Masterclasses to help businesses understand and navigate rent negotiations.
 Read more here.

 30,000 small and medium-sized businesses will be able to benefit from learning new skills, reaching new customers and boosting profits.
 This 12-week programme, delivered by the UK’s leading business schools, offers businesses 1:1 support from a mentor, peer-learning sessions and an alumni network.
 More details here.